syncfusion-content/asp.netwebforms-docs/aspnet/DropDownList/TemplateSupport.md

 ---
 layout: post
-title: Template support with DropDownList control for Syncfusion ASP.NET
+title: This article explains more about TemplateSupport support with ASP.NET Web Forms DropDownList control for Syncfusion ASP.NET
 description: Template Support with DropDownList control for Syncfusion ASP.NET
 platform: aspnet
 control: DropDownList